 Another thing about the Lake District is that you’re not coming all this way only for a couple of hikes.
 That’s what puts off many travellers about the Perito Moreno glacier for instance; “Should I really travel that far for one glacier, as beautiful as it may be?”

 There’s not such dilemma here and Bariloche could keep you trekking for weeks.
-Most visitors go hiking in the Nahuel Huapi National Park but there are many other areas nearby.
+Most visitors go hiking in the Nahuel Huapi National Park, as it’s considered the area of the best hikes in Bariloche, but there are many other areas nearby.

 Some of the trails (typically the day hikes) are open all year round; others at higher altitudes (the multi-day hikes) can be closed for the winter or on severe weather conditions.